mrbungle64/ioBroker.ecovacs-deebot/README.md

 ## Changelog

-### 1.4.12 (alpha)
+### 1.4.12 (latest beta)
-* Bumped ecovacs-deebot.js to the latest alpha
+* Bumped ecovacs-deebot.js to the latest beta
-* Spot area related functions for models with native goToPosition function (from the Video Manager):
+* Spot area related functions for models with native "goToPosition" function (from the Video Manager):
-  * Implemented 'go to calculated center position' function
+  * Implemented "goToCalculatedCenterPosition" function
-  * Implemented 'silent approach' cleaning
+  * Implemented "silentApproach" cleaning
-* Some further improvements
+* Some further improvements and fixes

-### 1.4.11 (latest beta)
+### 1.4.11 (latest stable)
 * Bumped ecovacs-deebot.js to 0.9.2 (alpha)
 * Added channel for the auto empty station (incl. dust bag full)
 * Added state for changing the scrubbing pattern (OZMO Pro)
 * Added option to save the used go to position values
-* Added function to also save the current deebot position as a 'go to position'
+* Added function to also save the current deebot position as a "goToPosition"
 * Automatically set the last time dustbox removed when the dust bag has been emptied by the auto empty station
 * Some further improvements and some fixes

 ### 1.4.10
 * Bumped ecovacs-deebot.js to 0.9.1
 * Added channel with information about the last cleaned spot area
-* Implemented "mark for next spot area cleaning" function
+* Implemented "markForNextSpotAreaCleaning" function

 ### 1.4.9
 * Bumped ecovacs-deebot.js to 0.9.1-beta.3